deltorobarba/sciences/README.md

 <img src="https://raw.githubusercontent.com/deltorobarba/repo/master/sciences_2000.png" alt="sciences">

 *Research in astronomy and astrophysics with machine learning and supercomputing.
-It includes transit detection of exoplanets, measurements of gravitational waves, stellar analysis and multi-wavelength interferometry of nebulas and galaxies.*
+It includes transit detection of exoplanets, measurements of gravitational waves, stellar analysis and multi-wavelength imaging of nebulas and galaxies.*

 ## Exoplanets 🪐